What is Freesat? The alternative to Sky explained

 What is Freesat?

 Freesat was originally a joint venture between the BBC and ITV to provide a digital satellite alternative to Freeview that would offer more coverage and a larger number of channels.
 It officially launched in August 2008 with channels from the BBC, ITV and Channel 4, although only one channel was made available in HD (BBC HD).
+Day-to-day running of the service is carried out by Everyone TV, who also take care of Freeview and Freely.

-It’s since gone on to add programming from Channel 5, children’s programming and radio stations, as well as on-demand content in the form of streaming video apps such as Netflix, Prime Video and the STV Player, some of which brings 4K content to the Freesat platform.
+It’s since gone on to add programming from Channel 5, children’s programming and radio stations, as well as on-demand content in the form of streaming video apps such as Netflix, Prime Video and the STV Player, some of which bring 4K content to the Freesat platform.

-What’s the difference between Freesat and Freeview Play?
+What is the difference between Freesat and Freeview Play?

-The obvious difference is how the signals are transmitted.
-Freesat is via a satellite connection, while Freeview is through aerial.
-The advantage of satellite is that it is less affected by weather, ensuring that it can be reached by households in more remote areas that Freeview can’t pierce through.
+The advantage of satellite is that it is less affected by weather, ensuring that it can be reached by households in more remote areas that Freeview can’t get to.

 How do I get Freesat?